Azure-Samples/LUIS-DevOps-Template/docs/2-feature-branches-and-running-pipelines.md

 > **Important:** If you are an existing LUIS user and have not yet migrated your account to use an Azure resource authoring key rather than an email, you should consider doing this now.
 If you do not migrate your account, you will not be able to select LUIS Authoring resources in the portal and it will not be possible to follow all the steps described in this tutorial.
 See [Migrate to an Azure resource authoring key](https://docs.microsoft.com/azure/cognitive-services/luis/luis-migration-authoring) for more information.

-1. Select your Azure Subscription and your LUIS Authoring resource, and then you will create a LUIS app that you will use just for the work in this feature branch:
+1. Select your Azure Subscription and your LUIS Authoring resource, and then you will create a LUIS app that you will use solely to support the work in this feature branch:

    1. First convert the **model.lu** file to JSON format using the Bot Framework CLI and save it to the same folder (**Note:** *luis-app/model.json* has already been added to the .gitignore file for this repository so that it will be considered as a transient file and will not be tracked by git):
    `$ bf luis:convert -i luis-app/model.lu -o luis-app/model.json`